synmetrix/synmetrix-python-client/README.md

-# Synmetrix GraphQL Client
+# Synmetrix Python Client

-A Python GraphQL client library for interacting with the Synmetrix API.
+A Python client library for interacting with the Synmetrix API.

 ### Key Components